Oregon is Leading the Fight Against Hate

 If you have an attorney representing you regarding the bias incident you are reporting, please consult with your attorney for legal advice.
 The hotline operators are prohibited from interfering with attorney-client relationships pursuant to the Oregon Rules of Professional Conduct » and ORS 40.225 », and will be required to terminate calls from represented callers.

-Information shared with hotline operators or via the web portal that includes information about child abuse, elder abuse, or danger to a child (under 18) or elder (over 65) is subject to Oregon’s mandatory reporting laws.
-Information including your name, phone number, email address, location, nature of the danger/abuse, and any other identifying information will be reported to Oregon Department of Human Services or Oregon Adult Protective Services pursuant to ORS 419B.010 » and 124.060 ».
+Information shared with hotline operators or via the web portal that includes information about child abuse, elder abuse, abuse of a vulnerable adult, or danger to a child (under 18), elder (over 65), or vulnerable adult (someone with a mental illness, a developmental disability, or physical disability), is subject to Oregon’s mandatory reporting laws.
+Information including your name, phone number, email address, location, nature of the danger/abuse, and any other identifying information will be reported to the Statewide Abuse Reporting Hotline, Oregon Department of Human Services, and/or Oregon Adult Protective Services pursuant to ORS 419B.010 », ORS 124.060 », ORS 430.735 », and ORS 441.630 ».

 How your data is stored and protected